glad4enkonm/Maieutic-Prompting-Fix/README.md

 # Maieutic Prompting

-This is an official code repository for our paper **Maieutic Prompting: Logically Consistent Reasoning with Recursive Explanations**.
+This is a fork of the official code repository for our paper **Maieutic Prompting: Logically Consistent Reasoning with Recursive Explanations**.
+It conatins minor fixes that allow to run the provided code.

 ## Requirements
 ```shell